 We currently meet at Ragon Hall, 2600 Stratford Road, Pensacola.
-Our meetings take place on the third Saturday of each month at 9 a.m.
+Our meetings take place on the second Saturday of each month at 9 a.m.
 If you have an interest in woodturning, we invite you to attend a meeting as our guest.
-Dues in 2016 are $30.00 per year.
+Dues in 2020 are $48.00 per year.

 We are an official affiliate (Chapter 177) of the American Association of Woodturners.
 Should you choose also to join AAW, your name will be listed in their directory, of which you will receive a copy, and you will receive the quarterly AAW journal, American Woodturner, well worth the cost of membership in and of itself.

 Our club is actively engaged teaching our members new turning skills, from novice to advanced.
 We encourage our members to stretch themselves, trying what they learn on their own lathes in their home shops.
 Members who enjoy teaching these skills serve as demonstrators at club meetings as well as individual mentors, teaching one on one in their own shops.
 A club challenge is issued each month, employing a different skill or technique, inspiring members to put it to use, bringing their efforts to the next month's meeting for Show and Tell.

 In addition to sponsoring 3 to 6 demonstrations per year by visiting expert turners, we offer periodic demonstrations by experienced members to teach skills to new members, emphasizing:

 - where to find local wood for projects, the pros and cons of various species of trees as turning material

 - how to process a log to gain the best blank for the turning you are seeking to achieve, e.g. the most desirable looking bowl